lewing728/meyer-application/README.md

 ## Step 1 - Clone the project

 1. Click the Clone or download button
+2. Copy the repo link that appears
-2. In a command prompt type `git clone https://github.com/lewing728/meyer-application.git`
+3. In a command prompt type `git clone https://github.com/lewing728/meyer-application.git`

 ## Step 2 - Install the packages